asm-project2425/ACMEat/README.md

         - `/VehicleAssigner`: Manages vehicle slot allocation for deliveries.
         - `/VehicleTracker`: Tracks vehicle usage, including start and return events.
     - `docker-compose.yaml`: Configuration file used to orchestrate and launch the entire system via Docker Compose.

+> Each subdirectory (e.g., ACMEat, Bank, GIS, etc.) contains its own README.md file with full API documentation and usage instructions specific to that service.